elm/compiler/installers/npm/packages/linux_arm64/README.md

 # Elm Binary for Linux (arm64)

 Some people install [Elm](https://elm-lang.org/) with `npm`.
-This package helps make [`npm install elm`](https://www.npmjs.com/package/elm) work smoothly.
+This package helps make [`npm install elm`](https://www.npmjs.com/package/elm) a bit faster and a bit more reliable.
+It is not intended for direct use!

-The official binaries are published via [GitHub releases](https://github.com/elm/compiler/releases), but this package allows the typical `npm install elm` command to download the relevant binary directly from npm.
-This makes installation a bit faster and a bit more reliable.
+If you do not need to use `npm`, the official binaries are published via [GitHub releases](https://github.com/elm/compiler/releases) with installation instructions.